Mental health – Independence is a skill that not everyone is born with.

 4. Executive Function – The part of your brain known as the executive function performs the tasks of helping your logic and reasoning powers.
 Executive functioning helps you develop strategies to reach goals and other major decisions in your life.
 Video games are great stimulation for this area of your brain and social interaction can also help.

 5. Visual-Spatial Skills – Since we live in a three-dimensional world, filled with color and visuals, we must be able to analyze them in order to function without our various environments.
 Visual-spatial skills are developed by observing what you see in front of your eyes and within your peripheral vision.
-To develop these skills, look at a picture, turn it over and then write down every object you saw in the picture.
+To develop these skills, look at a picture, turn it over, and then write down every object you saw in the picture.
 It’s a good exercise to help you focus on what’s around you.

-Just as you would exercise all your body muscle to gain overall fitness – so you need to stimulate these five areas of the brain to remain mentally sharp and active as you age.
+Just as you would exercise all your body muscles to gain overall fitness – so you need to stimulate these five areas of the brain to remain mentally sharp and active as you age.

-Nine Habit Affecting Mental Health
+Nine Habit Affecting Mental Health.

 These nine habits can cause problems that eventually affect your mental health.
 Being aware of them can help you check yourself regularly to ensure that you’re not experiencing negative mental health issues based on your bad habits.

 1. You Have Bad Posture – You might not think of something as physical as this to cause problems with mental health.
 However, if you tend to slouch and sit wrongly, your mood might go with it – especially if you tend to experience pain from your bad posture.
-And if you don’t now, you will as you age.
+And if you don’t know, you will as you age.